chevalierthomas/Sentimark/README.md

 The backend exposes:

-- `GET /api/markets` – search endpoint with server-side filtering
+- `GET /api/markets` – search endpoint with server-side filtering backed by PostgreSQL
 - `GET /api/markets/:symbol/news` – proxies sentiment headlines via Axios (falls back to demo data when no API is configured)
-- `POST /api/auth/login` – credential check returning short-lived JWTs
+- `POST /api/auth/login` – credential check returning short-lived JWTs using database-backed users

 Security middleware such as Helmet, CORS, and request logging with Morgan are pre-configured.